 A concussion is a brain injury.
-Student athletes, parents, and coaches of every school athletic team and every extracurricular athletic activity should be trained to recognize the signs and symptoms of brain injury, including concussions and second impact syndrome.
+Student athletes, parents and coaches of every school athletic team and every extracurricular athletic activity should be trained to recognize the signs and symptoms of brain injury, including concussions and second impact syndrome.

-The facts
+The Facts

-- A concussion is a brain injury. - Most concussions occur without a loss of consciousness. - Recognition and proper response to concussions when they first occur can help prevent further injury or even death. - Athletes who have ever had a concussion are at increased risk for another concussion. - Children and teens are more likely to get a concussion and take longer to recover than adults. - Lack of proper diagnosis and management of concussion may result in serious long-term consequences, or risk of coma or death.
+- Most concussions occur without a loss of consciousness. - Recognition and proper response to concussions when they first occur can help prevent further injury or even death. - Athletes who have ever had a concussion are at increased risk for another concussion. - Children and teens are more likely to get a concussion and take longer to recover than adults. - Lack of proper diagnosis and management of concussion may result in serious long-term consequences, or risk of coma or death.